arturadib/strapdown/README.md

 # Strapdown.js

 Strapdown.js makes it embarrassingly simple to create elegant Markdown documents.
 No server-side compilation required.

 This is a fork of the awesome project at http://strapdownjs.com

+This fork adds auto generated table of contents and can be used as a jQuery plugin.

 For more, please see: